bini34/binary_trees/README.md

 To join the Binary Tree Adventure, follow these steps:

 1. Clone the repository from GitHub using the provided link.
+   ''' git clone'''
-2. Arm yourself with your chosen editor and compiler.
+3. Arm yourself with your chosen editor and compiler.
-3. Compile the source files with the provided compiler flags.
+4. Compile the source files with the provided compiler flags.
-4. Embark on your adventure by exploring the provided tasks and conquering each challenge.
+5. Embark on your adventure by exploring the provided tasks and conquering each challenge.

 ### Quest Structure